matyalatte/Blender-DDS-Addon/for_dev/README.md

 First, install requirements in your python environment like this.<br>

 ```
-pip install pytest pytest-blender pytest-cov
+pip install pytest pytest-blender
 ```

-Then, install pytest and pytest-cov in Blender's python environment like this.<br>
+Then, install pytest in Blender's python environment like this.<br>
 ```
 REM This is for Windows.
 See pytest-blender's document for linux and mac.
 set BLENDER=C:\Program Files\Blender Foundation\Blender 3.0